Level 5 Diploma

 Course Structure

-The next cohort starts on 29th September 2025 and runs for 12 months, with contact time on a Monday 6.30-8.30pm online for 30 weeks.
+The next cohort starts on the 28th of September 2026, with contact time every Monday 4PM – 6PM online for 30 weeks.

 The course is ideally structured to ensure learners achieve a positive learning experience and provides one-to one tutor support and opportunities for candidates to network with colleagues and experience up to date knowledge on assistive technology and strategies being used by professionals currently working in the sector.

-Enrolment is from September 2025 with completion in October 2026.
 Places are limited so please contact us as soon as possible to book your place.

 A man with glasses sitting at a laptop with a coffee cup on the table.
 He has a phone in one hand and is giving a thumbs up with the other.